-- All students and faculty participating in any clinical activity, including those in the Learning Resource Center involved will be instructed in and expected to follow the Bloodborne Pathogen Exposure Control plan. - Following instruction, students, under faculty supervision, will care for clients with HIV, AIDS, Hepatitis and other bloodborne pathogens as part of their clinical experience. - All faculty and students are professionally and ethically obligated to provide patient care with compassion and respect for human dignity.
+- All students and faculty participating in any clinical activity, including those in the Learning Resource Center involved will be instructed in and expected to follow the Bloodborne Pathogen Exposure Control plan. - Following instruction, students, under faculty supervision, and in compliance with agency policies, will care for clients with HIV, AIDS, Hepatitis and other bloodborne pathogens as part of their clinical experience. - All faculty and students are professionally and ethically obligated to provide patient care with compassion and respect for human dignity.
 No faculty member or student may ethically refuse to care for a patient solely because the patient is at risk of contracting, or has, an infectious disease such as HBV, HIV or AIDS.
 Faculty and students will understand and follow rules of confidentiality.
 In cases when continuing clinical practice/research activities present more than a minimal risk, such as when a student is immunosuppressed, the student may be temporarily reassigned - Students and faculty will follow the policies of local hospitals where assigned as to the role students play in the care of patients with infectious disease.

-Reviewed 06/10, 8/16 Revised 8/16, 8/18
+Revised 8/16, 8/18, 8/19 Reviewed 06/10, 8/16, 8/20

-SON Bloodborne Pathogen Exposure Control Plan Apppendix B: Hepatitis B Vaccine Declination - Student
+SON Bloodborne Pathogen Exposure Control Plan Hepatitis B Vaccine Declination - Student